Bridging Bayesian, frequentist and fiducial (BFF) inferences using confidence distribution: BFF Union: Randomness matching and parameter duality

 Although $\theta_0$ will always solve equation (\ref{eq:G1}) for the realized pair $(\by, \bu)$, replacing $\bu$ with $\bu^*$ introduces the possibility that a solution to $\by = G(\theta, \bu^*)$ may not exist.
 The method of {\it generalized fiducial inference} (GFI) addresses this issue by introducing an optimization procedure to solve for

-where $\epsilon \to 0$ at a fast rate \cite[]{Hannig2009, Hannig2016}. \cite{Hannig2009} proved a {\it fiducial Bernstein von Mises Theorem} that justifies the validity of the GFI approach, which states: under some general regularity conditions,
+where $\epsilon \to 0$ at a fast rate \cite[]{Hannig2009, Hannig2016}. \citet{Hannig2009} proved a {\it Bernstein von Mises theorem} for the fiducial distribution that justifies the validity of the GFI approach, which states: under some general regularity conditions,

 as $n \rightarrow \infty$ and $\epsilon \to 0$ at a fast enough rate.
-The proof of this statement involves derivations showing that both sides of equation (\ref{eq:fBvM}) converge to the normal distribution centered at zero with variance equal to the inverse of the Fisher information of the MLE.
-The matching in $(\ref{eq:fBvM})$ is approximate as defined in (\ref{eq:Prob-asy}), where $\mathbb{P}_A(\cdot | data)$ is with respect to $\theta^*_{FD,\epsilon}$, given observed data $\bY = \by$, and hence with respect to the artificial variability in the simulation of $\bu^*\sim D(\cdot)$.
+Here, $\hat \theta$ is often the MLE.
+The proof of this statement involves derivations showing that both sides of equation (\ref{eq:fBvM}) converge to the normal distribution centered at zero with variance equal to the inverse of the expected Fisher information.
+The matching in $(\ref{eq:fBvM})$ is approximate as defined in (\ref{eq:Prob-asy}), where $\mathbb{P}_A(\cdot | data)$ is defined with respect to $\theta^*_{FD,\epsilon}$, given observed data $\bY = \by$, and hence with respect to the artificial variability in the simulation of $\bu^*\sim D(\cdot)$.

 As with bootstrap estimators and CD-r.v.s, the validity of generalized fiducial inference hinges upon a match between the simulated variability conditioned upon the observed sample and the sampling variability under the assumed statistical model.
 The fiducial matching equation (\ref{eq:fBvM}) thus establishes an {\it equivalence} among the fiducial sample ($\theta^{*}_{FD}$), the bootstrap estimator ($\theta_{BT}^*$), and a CD-r.v. ($\theta^*_{CD}$) in that each estimator plays the same role in justifying the validity of their respective inferential approaches.